Viewtiful Joe (video game): Gameplay

 Defeating enemies gives the player "V-Points" in the form of small and large coins, while using special attacks gives them "V-Marks", or "Viewtifuls", which can be converted into V-Points.
 Viewtifuls can be quickly gained by using combos or long chains of attacks.
 For example, while using Slow, striking a dazed enemy sets up all other enemies on the screen for a chain reaction, causing all points accrued during the duration of Slow to be multiplied by the number of enemies struck.
 If used deftly, the player will accumulate a large number of Viewtifuls due to the multiplier effect called "X-Bonus".
 Each stage in Viewtiful Joe consists of several interconnected missions, or scenes, that the player must complete in order to advance.
 When completing the stage, the player is graded on the number of V-Points earned, the amount of time taken, and how much damage Joe took.
 V-Points can be used between stages to purchase new abilities, expendable weapons (which include the "Voomerang" and "Shocking Pink Bombs"), more health, and health-restorative items.
-Clearing the game on various difficulties allows players to play as different characters such as Silvia, Captain Blue and Alastor, with the PlayStation 2 version also allowing players to play as Devil May Crys Dante.
+Clearing various difficulties allows players to play as different characters such as Silvia, Captain Blue and Alastor, with the PlayStation 2 version also allowing players to play as Devil May Crys Dante.